juju/docs/src/en/config-digitalocean.md

 then source the file so it's loaded in your current environment.
 `source ~/.bashrc`

-## Digital Ocean Configuration
+## DigitalOcean Configuration

-In order for juju to access the nodes, you will have to have an ssh key populated within the Digital Ocean Control panel.
+In order for Juju to access the nodes, you will have to have an ssh key populated within the Digital Ocean Control panel.

 ![Digital Ocean SSH Key Listing](./media/getting_started_do_ssh_key.png)

 ## Bootstrapping

+In order to make DigitalOcean the default provider in which all subsequent commands issued will be performed against

+    juju switch digitalocean

 To bootstrap a Digital Ocean environment, you will need to route the command through the docean plugin that we installed via `pip`.

-    juju switch digitalocean
     juju docean bootstrap

-This command also respects constraints so you can size your bootstrap node accordingly should your deployment be of larger scale than the default instance type can handle
+This command also respects [constraints](charms-constraints.html) so you can size your bootstrap node accordingly should your deployment be of larger scale than the default instance type can handle

     juju docean bootstrap --constraints="mem=2G, region=nyc2"